 - Hardware.
-The key to any secure system (the key to HA, as we’ve discussed here and here) is redundancy.
+The key to any secure system (by learning the basics and defending downtime) is redundancy.
 That includes redundant hardware that you might not immediately think of.
 A few years ago, Microsoft Azure Cloud services in Japan went down for an extended period of time because of a bad rotary uninterruptible power supply (RUPS).
 As the temperatures in the data center rose, equipment began shutting itself off in order to preserve data, disrupting cloud service in the Japan East region.
 It’s not always going to be a storage device that fails or even a network appliance.
 Besides, most systems are over-engineered in terms of server component, data backup, and network equipment redundancies.
 It’s up to you to work with your company to conceive of, prepare for, and shore up any weaknesses in your IT infrastructure—if you prepare for the worst, it will never come.

 - ISP.
 According to the Uptime Institute, between 2016 and 2018, 27% of all data center outages were network-related.
 As more and more systems migrate to the cloud and more and more services are network-dependent, redundant network solutions are becoming increasingly important.
 In some cases, that could mean two or more providers or two or more kinds of services—fiber, cable, and wireless, as an example.